About the Living Symbol for the Warsaw Uprinsing

 Thanks to this event, every year on “Plac Zamkowy”, foreigners can find out why, on August 1st at 5pm, Warsaw comes to a complete stand still, for one whole minute – this is to honor the defeated!
 It is through this “Living Symbol”, that we honor the Warsaw Insurgents, hoping that the world will understand how much Poles have always loved freedom and that they are prepared to pay the ultimate price for it - their lives!

-On August 1, every year at 5 p.m., we meet on Castle Square, however in 2021 due to the pandemic, only those who have previously registered can take part - all others are cordially invited to watch the transmission online.
+On August 1, every year at 5 p.m., we meet on Castle Square, but we also cordially invite you to watch the transmission online on our Facebook profile.

 RESPECT AND GLORY FOR OUR HEROES!